Skip to main content

 4. Push and Watch

 Push a commit.
 The webhook fires, Athanor spins up a microVM, runs your workflow, and reports the result.
 Check the web dashboard at http://your-server-ip:8080/ to see the run in real time.
-Check the commit on GitHub — you’ll see an Athanor status check.
+Check the commit on GitHub.
+You’ll see an Athanor status check.

 5. (Optional) Enable the Checks API